 A gorgeous Beychevelle, silky and seductive.

 This walled vineyard on the plateau, immediately above the medieval town, produces a most wonderful expression of the Saint Emilion terroir - concentrated yet composed, with exquisite balance.
-Drink from 2014.
-91pts RP
+Drink from 2016.
+91pts RP Limited stock.

 Low rainfall and perfect weather throughout the year produced fine quality at all levels.
 I tasted most of these from barrel in the spring of 2006 and cherry picked.
 The wines are ripe, concentrated and tannic – true vins de gardes.

-A well-loved, traditional northern Médoc with a touch of austerity, to drink from 2012.
+A well-loved, traditional northern Médoc with a touch of austerity, now drinking well.
 88pts RP.

 A mini Latour! (and just next door to it) Firm, archetypal Pauillac that will age effortlessly.
-Drink from 2017.
+Drink from 2022 to 2035+.

 I was blown away by this new wine from the team at Cos d’Estournel.
 Limited stock.

-The finest wine from this estate I have ever tasted.
-Tannic, will reward patience.
-Drink from 2017.
+The best wine from this estate I have tasted.
+Typically St Estèphe with tannic backbone, it will reward patience.
+Drink from 2020.

 Wines of purity are the hallmark of Lagrange, good even in lesser vintages, and in a year like this – stunning.